Menu

 Mr Thomas Lubanga Dyilo in ICC Courtroom I, 2006.
 Photo: Hans Hoordijk

-Judges of Pre-Trail Chamber I, hearing the Lubanga case to judge whether there is sufficient evidence for trial.
+Judges of Pre-Trial Chamber I, hearing the Lubanga case to judge whether there is sufficient evidence for trial.
 Photo: Hans Hoordijk

 2007